Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/static-data.md

 ## Item text localization

-Normally, the default display text for each enumeration item comes either from the item's `name` attribute, or from the `text` child element, where provided.
-However, for applications running in multiple locales you need to be able to store translations of the text for each item into various supported languages.
+Normally, the default display text for each enumeration item comes either from the item's `name` attribute or from the `text` child element, where provided.
+However, for applications running in multiple locales, you need to be able to store translations of the text for each item in various supported languages.

 Xomega model supports multiple ways to provide the localized text for each item depending on whether the items are defined in the static model or come dynamically from the database, as described in the sections below.

 ### Localizing static items

-When you have the items of your enumerations defined statically in the model, you can provide the localized display text for each item either directly in the model in additional properties, or separately in the standard resource files.
+When you have the items of your enumerations defined statically in the model, you can provide the localized display text for each item either directly in the model in additional properties or separately in the standard resource files.

 #### Translations in resources

 When you provide localized text in the standard resource files, you don't have to change anything in the Xomega model.
-Instead, for each enumeration item you need to specify a resource entry with a key `Enum_<EnumName>.<ItemValue>` and the localized text as the value.
+Instead, for each enumeration item, you need to specify a resource entry with a key `Enum_<EnumName>.<ItemValue>` and the localized text as the value.
 Xomega Framework will use this key automatically to look up the localized text, as described [here](../../framework/common-ui/lookup#localizing-static-data).

 The following examples illustrate a sample `error severity` enumeration, the corresponding default resource file, as well as ones for the German and Bulgarian languages.